Kareela (ferry): Incidents

-The worst incident in Kareela's career was on 28 August 1924, when she crashed into the P&O wharf on Bennelong Point having just left Circular Quay for Taronga Zoo.
+The worst incident in Kareela's career was on 28 August 1924, when she crashed into the P&O wharf on Bennelong Point, having just left Circular Quay for Taronga Zoo.
 A three week old baby, his mother and grandmother died.
-The three, and other injured family members, had been sitting outside at the front of the ferry.
+They, and other injured family members, had been sitting outside at the front of the ferry.
 The ferry hit with such force that the wharf deck sliced deep into the ferry under the roof of its main deck.
-The steering pole was smashed, much of the bulwarks ripped out, a lifeboat thrown onto the wharf and much of the cabin's walls and windows were destroyed.
+The steering pole was smashed, much of the bulwarks ripped out, a lifeboat thrown onto the wharf, and much of the cabin's walls and windows were destroyed.
 The front part of the ferry's upper deck collapsed as it was later towed from the wharf.
-Her hull, however, remained intact.
-The wharf also suffered significant damage with decking smashed and four piles broken.
-Damage to the ferry was estimated at £600 while damage to the wharf was around £200.
-A jammed steering gear was found to be the cause, and the master's ticket was suspended for two year's for not testing the wheel at departure.
+The ferry's hull, however, remained intact.
+The wharf also suffered significant damage, with decking smashed and four piles broken.
+Damage to the ferry was estimated at £600, while damage to the wharf was around £200.
+A jammed steering gear was found to be the cause, and the master's ticket was suspended for two years for not testing the wheel at departure.

 Over the rest of her career, Kareela had other incidents, but none as serious as the fatal 1924 collision: